-SPC 370 TRAINING AND DEVELOPMENT
+SPC 370 TRAINING AND DEVELOPMENT (3)

 Explores the role of communication in training and development.
 The nature of communication in organizations, characteristics of the adult learner, needs assessment, training programs, teaching models and ethical considerations in training and development are some of the areas examined.
-Alternate years, Fall '09.
+Fall, odd years.

-SPC 372 ETHICS AND COMMUNICATION
+SPC 372 ETHICS AND COMMUNICATION (3)

 Ethics and Communication explores the critical relationship between ethics and communication.
 Students are introduced to a variety of ethical perspectives and their relationship to different communication contexts.
 Students will explore these relationships, as well as assess them regarding their ethical choices when communicating.
-Alternate years, Fall '10.
+Fall, even years.